Recognizing Innovation

 C.J Zhong

-Chuan-Jian “CJ” Zhong, professor of chemistry and of materials science and engineering, has been elected a Fellow of the National Academy of Inventors, the highest professional distinction for academic inventors.
+Chuan-Jian “CJ” Zhong, professor of chemistry and of materials science and engineering, was elected a Fellow of the National Academy of Inventors, the highest professional distinction for academic inventors.

 Zhong is a leading scientist in developing advanced nanomaterials, sensors and catalysts for energy, environment and healthcare sustainability.

-Nominated by Vice President for Research Bahgat Sammakia, Zhong is one of 136 academics elected this year who collectively hold more than 3,500 issued U.S. patents.
+Nominated by Vice President for Research Bahgat Sammakia, Zhong is one of 136 academics elected this year.
 He holds 19 U.S. patents and two international patents.

 Read more